This leaflet provides a checklist of things that may help you to lose weight.

 - If you eat fewer calories than you burn up, you lose weight.
 Your body has to tap into its fat stores to get the extra energy it needs.

 It is best not to lose weight too fast.
 You should aim to lose weight gradually.
-If you lose more than a kilogram per week, you may lose muscle tissue rather than fat and this isn't sustainable weight loss.
+If you lose more than a kilogram per week, you may lose muscle tissue rather than fat.
+This isn't sustainable weight loss.
 So, it is recommended that you lose an average of 0.5 to 1 kg per week (about 1-2 lb per week).

 Top tip: in order to lose weight, your energy in needs to be less than your energy used up.
 In short, you need to eat less and move more.